rose-gonoud/project1/README.md

 Harmony Mosby
 Rose Gonoud

-Our Project is to uncover patterns in the effects that the legalization of weed has on overall crime.
+Our Project is to uncover patterns in the effects that the legalization of weed has on violent crime.

 We will choose 3 legalized cities and 3 non legal cities.